Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1130/README.md

 To successfully fulfill this user story, the following criteria must be met:

-- The user interface must effectively present the buildings(at least two) along with their respective specifications and details.
+- The user interface must effectively present the building along with their respective specifications and details.
-    + If user provided tries to provide the same building, the user should be informed that it's not possible to provide the same building twice in a request.
-- The user interface must effectively present the passages along with their respective specifications and details.
+- The user interface must effectively present the floors inside the selected building along with their respective specifications and details.
+- When the user provides valid data, the elevator should be successfully created (assuming no internal errors in the application backend)
+    + Similarly, if invalid data is provided, the user should be informed of what went wrong

 ## 5. Dependencies

 This user story depends upon the following use cases:

 1. [US170](../us170), list buildings.
+2. [US210](../us210), list floor(s) inside a specific building.
-2. [US260](../us260), which exposes the GET route of the backend API along with the required query string parameters:
+3. [US270](../us270),to create the elevator, which exposes the POST route of the backend API along with the required query string parameters:

 ```
-GET /passages/?building1={buildingCode}&building2={buildingCode}
+POST /buildings/:id/elevators
 ```

 ## 6. Design Patterns